kelvin9297/Workout-Tracker/README.md

 This project showcased my understanding and the application of the following Python concepts:

 - Working with multiple APIs
+- Recording data to Google Sheets using API
 - Using environmental variables to hide sensitive parameters such as, API Endpoints, IDs, Tokens, Keys, etc.
 - Configure the program to run on a browser-based Python console (Repl.it)